-Probably not the best statistics to start with, and a breaking reason for many not visit this country.
-But let me tell you something, I traveled around there as a solo female, staying even in a very rough areas of capital and Santa Ana, and I could not, literally, see any good reason for not visiting.
+Probably not the best statistics to start with, and a breaking reason for many not to visit this country.
+But let me tell you something, I traveled around there as a solo female, staying even in a very rough areas of capital and Santa Ana, and I could not, literally, see any good reason not to visiting this country.
 I stayed in El Salvador for 2 weeks in April 2016, twice in capital and once in Santa Ana.
 I traveled only by public bus, always being alone.
-Lack of English-speaking people around could be a problem indeed for many of us, but just with very basic Spanish, like I’ve had, you will be just fine.
+Lack of English-speaking people around could be a problem indeed for many of us, but just with very basic Spanish, like I’ve had, you will be fine.
 It is probably also good to mention that 95% of the deaths take gang members only and, I am afraid, police force too.
-With good attitudes, like not walking after dark, or in some dangerous ares, you will be very safe, and you will love Salvador, like I did.
+Having said that, many youngsters are just simply forced to join the crime world.
+However, with good attitudes, like not walking after dark, or in some dangerous ares, you will be very safe, and you will love Salvador, like I did.

 Reasons why I loved Salvador most in Central America